 Wall Together is a project that partners The Speed Art Museum with local art organizations or non-profits to engage community participation through art.
-In conjunction with the Speed and each Wall Together exhibition collaborator, there is a call to youth to create art that will be exhibited here at the Museum's satellite space, Local Speed, four times a year, sideĖby-side with our main exhibition.
+In conjunction with the Speed and each Wall Together exhibition collaborator, there is a call to youth to create art that will be exhibited here at the Museum's satellite space, Local Speed, four times a year, side–by-side with our main exhibition.
 The project was created with the goal to provide a site for community collaboration and a space for young artists to have the opportunity to share their unique perspectives through artistic expression.
-Wall Together welcomes proposals from organizations throughout the region and strives to be a reflection of Kentucky's diverse youth culture.
+Wall Together strives to be a reflection of Kentucky's diverse youth culture.

 To keep up to date on all Wall Together activities,